Centre for Patient Safety and Service Quality

 • understand their legal obligation to comply with legislation or contracts

-• identify, assess, prioritise, manage and monitor risks in a manner that complies with the WDHB legal obligations, policies and procedures.
+• identify, assess, prioritise, manage and monitor risks in a manner that complies with Health NZ Whanganui legal obligations, policies and procedures.

 VIP/child protection

-Te Whatu Ora Whanganui’s Family Violence Intervention team aims to prevent intentional injuries to children and adults in the Whanganui district.
-Please refer to the Family Violence Intervention page.
+Health NZ Whanganui Family Violence Intervention team aims to prevent intentional injuries to children and adults in the Whanganui district.
+Please refer to the Family Violence Intervention page